solrevdev/instagram-basic-display/readme.md

 ### User Token Generator

-Facebook also provide tooling to quickly generate [long-lived Instagram User Access Tokens](https://developers.facebook.com/docs/instagram-basic-display-api/overview#instagram-user-access-tokens) for any of your public Instagram accounts.
+Facebook also provides tooling to quickly generate [long-lived Instagram User Access Tokens](https://developers.facebook.com/docs/instagram-basic-display-api/overview#instagram-user-access-tokens) for any of your public Instagram accounts.

 For more information see [User Token Generator](facebook-and-instagram-setup.md#user-token-generator).